-Attention, Bachelor Nation — Here's How To Stream Tomorrow's Premier
+Attention, Bachelor Nation — Here's How To Stream

 Advertisement

 If you have a cable log-in, you can stream the premier live on the ABC app or website.
 But if you don't, you can stream The Bachelor on Sling TV ($25/month), DirecTV Now ($40/month), Hulu Live TV ($39.99/month), or YouTube TV ($40/month), all of which offer free trials.
-If you don't want to bother with streaming services, though, you can buy episodes a la carte on iTunes for $2.99 the day after they air.
-(Or opt for the $19.99 season pass.)
+If you don't want to bother with streaming services, though, you can wait a week after each episode airs to watch it for free on ABC's website.

 Until this season kicks off, you can brush up on Bachelor lingo with our comprehensive Bachelor glossary here.
 (Or if you're new to the franchise and don't know what it means when contestants accuse each other of being here for "the wrong reasons," you'll probably want to take a gander.)